alsosprachben/mnvkd/README.md

 ### Structured Programming

 The intrusive data structure hierarchy allows for structured programming of both data and code.
-Both data and code can be co-isolated into mini processses, leading to the high cache locality of both data and instruction caches.
+Both data and code can be co-isolated into mini processes, leading to the high cache locality of both data and instruction caches.
 This enables extremely high vertical scale with easy partitioning for horizontal scale.

 ### Coroutines